wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

     that aren't simple primitive ones.
 If you want to grab a reference to, say, an instance of some class, how do you do it?

-To address those, we have WrenHandle.
-A WrenHandle wraps a reference to an object of any kind&mdash;strings, numbers, instances of classes, collections, whatever.
+To address those, we have handles.
+A handle wraps a reference to an object of any kind&mdash;strings, numbers, instances of classes, collections, whatever.

-You create a WrenHandle using this:
+You create a handle using this:

     :::c
     WrenHandle* wrenGetSlotHandle(WrenVM* vm, int slot);

 This takes the object stored in the given slot, creates a new WrenHandle to wrap it, and returns a pointer to it back to you.
 You can send that wrapped object back to Wren by calling:

     :::c
     void wrenSetSlotHandle(WrenVM* vm, int slot, WrenHandle* handle);